 In Germany, a service charge of 15% is included in the menu price in restaurants, cafés and bars.
 But it is typical to “round up” the amount to an even figure.
 A rule of thumb is to add 3-5%, generally ending with a full Euro amount.
 German waiters and waitresses are paid a salary and do not live off of tips as do their American counterparts but it never hurts to be generous.

 Be sure to ask for your check; they will not present a bill until asked.
 And, do not leave the tip on the table; give it to your waiter when you pay.

 In most restaurants in Italy, you may find both “il coperto” and “servizio incluso” written on the menu.
 “Il coperto” is the cover charge, which is generally one or two Euro, and which takes care of things like bread before the meal and a glass of tap water.
 “Servizio incluso” means that service is included, meaning they’ve already figured in a tip for you – it’s usually around 15% – so the total due on your final bill is all you’ll owe.
-If the service has been particularly outstanding or you’ve had a great experience, you can compliment the waiter by leaving a couple Euro on the table.
+If the service has been particularly outstanding or you’ve had a great experience, you can compliment the waiter by rounding up or leaving a couple Euro on the table.

 Tipping after a meal is only done if you don’t see “servizio incluso” on the menu, or you specifically see “servizio non incluso” (service not included).
 In those situations, a 10% tip is fine, left in cash on the table or handed right to your waiter.